Netflix new series – Vikings Valhalla

 Apart from the Wicklow Mountains, some scenes were also shot at the Ashford Studios in County Wicklow.
 A few scenes were filmed in Dublin.
 Some more filming locations of the show included the Poulaphouca Reservoir, a reservoir and wild bird conservation area in County Wicklow.

 Many of the longship scenes where you see Ragnar and the Vikings from Kattegat setting forth to discover new lands are filmed on the Blessington Lakes.
-Set in the Wicklow Mountains the Lakes cover 500 acres of water and were formed over 50 years ago with the building of the Poulaphouca Dam.
+Set in Ireland’s Wicklow County the Wicklow Mountains and the Lakes cover 500 acres of land and were formed over 50 years ago with the building of the Poulaphouca Dam.
 This is the largest man-made lake in Ireland and it has some incredible views of the Wicklow Mountains.

 Where is Kattegat?

-The Loch itself is on private land and you can’t get closer than a view from Military Road but that view has become an iconic Irish photo in its own right – apparently, if you look closely enough the outline of the Loch resembles a pint of Guinness.
+The Guinness Lake parking is on Military Road as the lake (or rather Lough) itself is on private land and you can’t get closer than a view from Military Road but that view has become an iconic Irish photo in its own right – apparently, if you look closely enough the outline of the Loch resembles a pint of Guinness.

-Luggala Estate – Wicklow – battles and Kattagut
+Luggala Estate – County Wicklow – battles and Kattagut

 This is the estate that belongs to the Guinness Family and one of its outstanding features is, of course, Loch Tay.
 The grand estate is comprised of over 25 km2 (9.7 sq mi) and was up for sale for €28 million Euros.